nikadoesntcare/PowerPop/README.md

 We would like to express our heartfelt gratitude to everyone who supported us throughout the completion of our OOP project, Power POP!
 Our sincerest thanks go to our instructor, **Ma'am Grace Alib**, for her invaluable guidance, encouragement, and support.
 We are also deeply grateful to our friends for their unwavering support from start to finish. ✧₊⁺

-# ◟♯  Disclaimer

-This project and its contents are intended solely for demonstration and learning purposes.
-While the program aims to provide helpful results, we cannot guarantee 100% accuracy at all times.
-Users are advised to treat this as a temporary tool and not a fully reliable final solution.